A weakened Navalny sees his wife in prison, leaving her worried about his weight loss and fatigue.

 But she departed with fears about his frailty on his 13th day of a hunger strike to demand medical care: He was so weak that he had difficulty speaking and had to put the receiver down, stop talking and lie down several times during the meeting, she said.

 And yet he was “just as cheerful and fun.”
-She posted a photograph of herself outside the prison in Pokrov 64 miles east of Moscow.
+She posted a photograph of herself outside the prison in Pokrov, 64 miles east of Moscow.

 She said he was skin and bones, his skin stretched tight on his skull, “but I know that he is not going to give up.”
 She said that prison authorities were denying him his basic right to see a doctor.
 Navalny has been suffering severe back pain and loss of feeling in his legs, according to social media posts from his team.